 Customers sure are hard to please.
 Not only do they want things delivered faster and cheaper, they also want a greater variety: More products, more variations on existing products, more accessories and add-ons.
-More, more more.
+More, more, more.

-A study by Motorola found that by 2018, 54% of warehouses planned to increase order volumes and the number of inventory SKUs.
 With every new SKU comes additional complexity.
 Where will it be stored?
 How should it be packed?
 How much will it cost to ship?

-Most companies we work with start by trying to streamline the packaging options (simplifying carton mix, trying to find a one-size-fits-all box) and adding labor resources to cover the churn of turnover rates and keep production levels steady.
+Most companies we work with start by trying to streamline packaging options (simplifying carton mix, trying to find a one-size-fits-all box) and adding labor resources to cover the churn of turnover rates and keep production levels steady.

-What most don’t realize is that one-size-fits-all boxes are an enormous source of excess waste (too much void fill material), increased damage (not enough protection for the item inside), and a drain on productivity (each box can take up to 60 seconds on average to assemble, fill, and seal).
+What most don’t realize is that one-size-fits-all boxes are an enormous source of excess waste (too much void-fill material), increased damage (not enough protection for the item inside) and a drain on productivity (each box can take up to 60 seconds on average to assemble, fill and seal).

-A little air goes a long way toward opening up valuable warehouse space and helping operations leaders breathe a sigh of relief that they can keep labor processes efficient and easy to execute, no matter how many new SKUs they have to manage.
+A little air goes a long way toward opening up valuable warehouse space and helping operations leaders breathe a sigh of relief that they can keep labor processes efficient and easy to execute, no matter how many SKUs they have to manage.